Alejandro de Tomaso: Auto racing

-De Tomaso Modena SpA
+De Tomaso Automobili SpA

-In 1959, he founded the car company De Tomaso Modena (later De Tomaso Automobili).
-De Tomaso Modena built prototypes and racing cars, including a Formula One car for Frank Williams' team in 1970.
+In 1959, he founded the car company De Tomaso Automobili Spa (later De Tomaso Modena).
+De Tomaso Automobili built prototypes and racing cars, including a Formula One car for Frank Williams' team in 1970.
 Starting in 1963, De Tomaso Modena also built high-performance sports cars, most of which used aluminium backbone chassis, which were to become the company's technical trademark.
 De Tomaso sports cars included the Vallelunga (1963), Mangusta (1966), Pantera (1971), and Guarà (1993).

 De Tomaso Modena also produced luxury cars: the Deauville (1971), and Longchamp (1972).

 During the 1960s and 1970s, under Alejandro's leadership, De Tomaso Modena acquired a number of Italian industrial holdings.
 These included the Ghia and Vignale coachbuilding studios, the Benelli and Moto Guzzi motorcycle firms, the Innocenti car company (founded as an offshoot of the British Motor Corporation to build Minis in Italy), and in 1975, the celebrated sports car maker Maserati, which was rescued from bankruptcy with the assistance of the Italian government.
 Over time, however, many of these holdings were sold off.
 In 1973, Ghia was sold to Ford (who would make much use of the name).
 In 1993, Innocenti and Maserati were sold to Fiat (which closed the former).

 In 1993, de Tomaso suffered a stroke.
 He retired as head of De Tomaso Modena, succeeded by his son Santiago.

 Alejandro remained active in design work.
 He helped in the engineering of the sports version of the fourth generation Daihatsu Charade, introduced in 1994, which was known as the Daihatsu Charade De Tomaso.

 Alejandro de Tomaso died in Italy in 2003.